Esri/workflowmanager-samples/CustomSteps/AddJobHold/ReadMe_Java.md

 * * *

-**Note**: Java custom steps are not supported starting in ArcGIS Workflow Manager 10.7.
+**Note**: Java custom steps are no longer supported starting in ArcGIS Workflow Manager 10.7.

 This sample demonstrates how to programmatically add a hold to a job.